BananaAcid/ai-operator/README.md

 Saving settings will directly trigger the prompt on next launch, and will not ask for any options.

+**Note 4:**

+You can set `INVOKING_SHELL` to the binary or env name of the shell to be used for execution to overwrite the currently used one (or if it constantly uses the wrong one)

 ### or locally within the project folder